WGLab/PennCNV/docs/misc/faq.md

 For other Illumina&Affymetrix SNP arrays (for example, the Illumina Omni 2.5M array, or the Affy cytogenetics array), the user needs to compile your own PFB file that specifies the chromosome coordinates and PFB value for each marker in the array.
 Use the compile_pfb.pl program included in the PennCNV package for doing that.

-For other types of arrays, such as oligonucleotide arrays, and for situations where user does not have access to the raw data but can access processed “signal” values, please check Input Files section in the tutorial for potential solutions.
+For other types of arrays, such as oligonucleotide arrays, and for situations where user does not have access to the raw data but can access processed signal values, please check Input Files section in the tutorial for potential solutions.
 Besides commonly used SNP arrays, users have also reported success on Agilent non-SNP array, Perlegen SNP array, Affymetrix 100K SNP arrays.

 1. **How to make a PFB file?**